 Vision with Action: A Report from the NCMS DM SIG meeting

-In a DMR article last June I spoke about the first formal meeting of the NCMS Digital Manufacturing Strategic Interest Group (DM SIG).
-I discussed how the DM SIG is the collaborative vehicle adding action to the NCMS Digital Manufacturing vision.
-Well I am thrilled to say that the DM SIG continues to move forward discussing and implementing the strategies at the intersection of exploration and innovation within digital manufacturing.
+At the National Center for Manufacturing Sciences (NCMS) the Digital Manufacturing Strategic Interest Group (DM SIG) is the collaborative vehicle to bring action to the Digital Manufacturing vision.
+Over the past year, the DM SIG continues to move forward discussing and implementing the strategies at the intersection of exploration and innovation within digital manufacturing.